POSTED September 23, 2020

 What you hit will also determine the damage caused to your boat as a sandbar will cause much less damage than rocks.
 Becoming beached in any conditions can cause damage to the hull, running gear such as the rudders and propellors and under-hull fittings such as transducers and skin fittings.
 There is also the possibility that your engine may have sucked sand through it, which can cause further internal damage.

 Boating Mistake 7: Forgetting to trim the gearbox before taking the boat out of the ramp

 After a day out on the boat, the last thing you want to do is cause damage right before you head home.
 Once you have driven the boat on the trailer and have attached the safety chain, make sure you remember to trim the engine before driving up the ramp.
 If you forget to do this, the gearbox or propellors will hit the ramp, causing expensive damage to the gearbox and the skeg.
 See how to effectively trim your boat here.

-If you manage to catch many of these common mistakes early, you can take action to prevent them from turning into a major problem.
+If you manage to catch many of these common boating mistakes early, you can take action to prevent them from turning into a major problem.